SandaminiObadage/Slt_Flutter_project/README.md

 ## Overview

-SLT Pro is a Flutter application designed to facilitate [briefly describe the main purpose or functionality of your application, e.g., "real-time inspections," "travel assistance," etc.].
+SLT Pro is a Flutter application designed to facilitate  real-time inspections.
 This project serves as a starting point for building robust and user-friendly mobile applications using the Flutter framework.

 ## Features